-The TPO board and advisory committees meet five to six times a year.
-The TPO board meets at 9 a.m. on the second Wednesday of the meeting month.
-TPO Board meetings are held at various locations within the TPO boundary.
-The TPO meeting schedule can be found online at www.ecrc.org.
+The TPO board meets, at minimum, six times a year, at 3:30 p.m. on the fourth Wednesday of the meeting month, with the exception of the first and last meeting of the year.
+The meetings are currently held in Panama City, Fla. at the BayWay Transit Building located at 1010 Cone Ave Panama City, FL 32401.
+The TPO meeting schedule can be found online.
 A print copy of the schedule is available upon request.